 We believe the best way to learn new skills is by doing.
 Gain mastery of each new skill through creative activities designed to hone your learning, culminating in the final project.
 At the end of this course, you will have gained in-depth knowledge, a new skill set, and a portfolio to immediately apply to your job or new career.

 Who Should Attend?

 Data Visualization for Storytellers is ideal for people interested in a rapid-paced, immersive experience in data visualization tools & techniques.
-This workshop is ideal for scientists, communication professionals, journalists, bloggers, educators, faculty, and those interested in becoming proficient in learning to communicate data with clarity and creativity.
+This workshop is ideal for scientists, communication professionals, marketers, journalists, educators, analysts in government or finance, and those interested in becoming proficient in learning to communicate data with clarity and creativity.

 Instructors & Facilitators

 Instructors subject to change.

 Peter Aldhous is a science journalist with BuzzFeed News and data visualization instructor for Berkeley Advanced Media Institute.
 He also teaches data visualization at the Graduate School of Journalism at UC Berkeley, investigative reporting in the Science Communication Program at the UC Santa Cruz, and has developed online training materials in data visualization for the Academy of Art University in San Francisco.